Skip to content

 Discovery of aventurine in watchmaking: History and Use

 Aventurine, this sparkling stone that seems to hold thousands of stars in its heart, is much more than a simple ornament.
-In the world of watchmaking, it represents a bridge between ancestral craftsmanship and innovation, where its use dates back several centuries.
+In the world of watchmaking, it represents a bridge between ancestral craftsmanship and innovation, where its use dates back centuries.
 Today, we invite you to discover the history, colors, and uses of aventurine in the fascinating field of watchmaking.

 Paul 24 - Rose gold and aventurine